Skip to content

 minority tibet

-In 2016, the local government organized the first festival in Qifeng to celebrate the pear blooming season.
-The local authorities invited me, and I gladly accepted.
-The festival was held on March 15, and the program included dancing and singing by some of China’s ethnic minorities.
+The local authorities invited me to the first festival in Qifeng to celebrate the pear blooming season, and I gladly accepted.
+The festival was held around mid-March, and the program included dancing and singing by some of China’s ethnic minorities.

 As often happens in areas like this, I was the only foreigner, and the locals were friendly and welcoming.
 Here are some of the pictures I took during the festival: